How Climate Alarmism Hijacked Environmentalism: Michael Shellenberger

 And the World Bank now focuses money on solar and wind instead of hydroelectricity, natural gas, and nuclear.
 The European Investment Bank has announced it would stop funding fossil fuel projects by 2020.

-“As we have seen, there is no energy leapfrogging … There is no rich low-energy nation just as there is no poor high-energy one,” Shellenberger writes.
+“As we have seen, there is no energy leapfrogging. … There is no rich low-energy nation just as there is no poor high-energy one.”

 There are “serious environmental problems that we don’t pay enough attention to because we’re so wrapped up in our own personal apocalyptic drama,” Shellenberger said.